bokner/solverl/README.md

   **Solution handler** is specified by `solution_handler` [option](#solver-options).

-  Solution handler is either
+  Solution handler is either one of:
-  - a *function*, or
+  - a *function*
   - a *module* that implements [MinizincHandler](https://github.com/bokner/solverl/blob/master/lib/minizinc_handler.ex) behaviour.